ambarish03/Flight-delay-stats/README.md

 Data Story

 I looked at the flight arrival statistics for several airports in the US and I sampled the airports such that different geography and climate are well represented in the sample.
 Considering this dataset includes delay statistics, I wanted to investigate if the proportion of delayed flights have systematically gone up or down over the years.
 My hypothesis was it would have a downward trend considering improvements in air traffic control and other things.
-Surprisingly, I noticed that it has gone down slightly in the last couple of years for most of the airports included in this study but so has the average number of monthly arrivals.
-So the decrease in the number of delayed flights may be a result of lower traffic volume but it can’t be said for sure as there could be other factors which were not controlled.
-Secondly, I thought that weather must be the most important contributing factor for flight delays.
-I was proven wrong once again as the most important reason for the number of delayed flights was aviation system delay.
-It was also interesting to note that in terms of the amount of delay, the most important factor was late arriving aircraft.
-In addition, the airport with the most number of delayed flights for a given month always differed from the airport with the highest average delay for the same period.
+In addition, I thought that weather must be the most important contributing factor for flight delays and therefore I investigated the presence of seasonal effects by plotting the monthly data for each year in the dataset.

-Lastly, I noticed that the number of delayed flights tended to increase during the winter months.
-While most of the delay was attributed to “aviation system delay”, it could have been a result of bad weather which may explain the seasonal differences in the delay statistics.
+Design

+I started by creating an animation wherein we cycle through the years and plot flight delay and flight volume next to each other.
+The objective here was to compare the proportion of delayed flights between the years and see if it has any noticeable trend when viewed next to the average number of flight arrivals.
+Next, I introduced the dropdown so that any specific year in the dataset can be selected.
+This would help us focus on any particular year as details might get overlooked when viewing the entire animation.
+In order to view seasonal effects as well as address comments about viewing the delay for each of the attributable causes, I introduced the stacked bar chart which included the proportion of delayed flights and the amount of delay for a given month.
+I introduced a selectbox wherein the user may select any particular month to view the aforementioned artifacts for that period.
+It should be noted that the dropdown selection is filtered based on the year selection in the top-half of the window.

 Reviewer Feedback